danieldanielecki/Thesis-App/README.md

 + For Angular CLI, and Nx more can be found on [Nx official project website](https://nrwl.io/nx/guide-nx-workspace), or [Angular CLI documentation](https://angular.io/cli).
 To simplify management of these commands Angular Console, as an extension to Visual Studio Code is used for more sophisticated scenarios.
 + `git log --all --decorate --graph --oneline -all` - log commits of repository in a human friendly way.
 + `git diff --color-words` - display difference between commit, and working tree with distinguishing between words colors without breaking line where differences occured.
++ `git status` - display differences between the index file, and the current HEAD commit.
++ `git status -sb` - same as `git status`, but in shorter version, and showing current branch.
 + `git add .` - add all changed files in the repository to the index.
 + `git commit -m "commit message"` - create commit with a message.
 + `git push` - push commit to the repository.